 A Headless CMS provides a content management interface, much like a traditional CMS such as WordPress or Drupal.
-But instead of outputting the content onto a website, a Headless CMS makes the content available via an API to your web or mobile application.
+But instead of outputting the content as HTML onto a website, a Headless CMS makes the content available via an API to your web or mobile application.
 The application can then subsequently display content loaded in realtime from the CMS, or cache the content and permit it to be displayed offline without loading times.
 This is particularly advantageous for large assets such as video files.

 While there are both self-hosted and cloud-hosted products available, we typically recommend our clients look at hosted products (CMS-as-a-Service).
 These provide the benefit of eliminating ongoing management of a CMS installation and hosting.
 Forget constant version patches to your open source CMS; this is all automatically handled by the CMS provider.
 Ultimately, long-term costs and expended effort are minimized while reliability and security are maximized.

 One example of a Headless CMS in action is this COVID-19 PPE mobile app that we designed and shipped for a global health organization.
 The application supports four languages and contains PPE requirements for over 150 different roles in a medical facility.
 All of this content is easily managed via GraphCMS and the content is locally cached on the mobile device so it can be accessed when outside of data connectivity.

 How to Evaluate which Headless CMS to use